- Plan Ahead

 You don’t have to take anything to the funeral home for the family in mourning, but a card or gift of some kind can be a nice option.
 Placing a card in the basket at the back of the room gives the family something to read later and remember that you were there supporting them.
 You can put money or a check inside for a memorial as well and that can also mean a lot.

-When you are in doubt about what to do around services at funeral homes in Kent, WA, the professionals at Edline-Yahn & Covington Funeral Chapel are here to offer advice.
+When you are in doubt about what to do around services at funeral homes, the professionals at Edline-Yahn & Covington Funeral Chapel are here to offer advice in looking for the right funeral home.